chrisbrowneanu/ENGN2226/assessment.md

 ### Group Project Report (aka TUTORIAL HOMEWORK) and Roundtable Presentation <a id="GPR"></a>

-Your final report should be an 'evolved' compilation of your weekly homework exercises.
+The weekly homework exercise (and the final report) should be 1-2 pages for the most appropriate technique from the week for your group project.
 The weekly homework exercises should be completed as a group, but should have strong links to the Individual Research Paper on that topic.
 Please bring your homework exercise to each tutorial, but your group may choose to improve and develop these ideas during the semester for the Final Report.

-The Group Project Report will be made available to the project clients in meetings at the conclusion of the course.

-The weekly homework exercise (and the final report) should be 1-2 pages for each topic.
-The final report should be a professional compilation of these of no more than 15 pages.

 **List of weekly homework exercises *(do these beforehand and bring these to the tutorial)*:**

 *  **Wk 4 Tutorial:** Project Concept Document
 *  **Wk 5 Tutorial:** Human Factors Analysis
-*  **Wk 6 Tutorial:** Queue Theory
+*  **Wk 6 Tutorial:** Waiting Systems
-*  **Wk 7 Tutorial:** Multi-Factorial Design
+*  **Wk 7 Tutorial:** Measuring Reliablity
 *  **Wk 8 Tutorial:** Life-Cycle Audit
 *  **Wk 9 Tutorial:** Energy-Mass Balance Plan
 *  **Wk 10 Tutorial:** Economic Analysis
 *  **Wk 11 Tutorial:** Design Sketch/Model and explanation (as a group)
 *  **Wk 12 Tutorial:** Final Design Report (as a group)

-Each week, apply the **Fundamental Theory** to the topic in relation to your group project.
+Each week, apply the most appropriate theory technique to the topic in relation to your group project.
 For example, in Week 5:

-*  The weekly topic is Human Factors, with subtopics of anthropometrics, ergonomics and workplace comfort.
+*  The weekly topic is Human Factors, with analysis techniques of anthropometrics, ergonomics and workplace comfort.
 *  The Fundamental Theory (listed on the [Content](../../content/) page is 'Dispersion in population data'
 *  If my project was, for example, an Electric Car, I could apply population data about height to understand how far the seat should be able to move back and forth to fit (for example) 95% of the population.